 The EDRT Spring 2015 meeting will be on May 12-13, 2015 in Palo Alto, CA. The meeting builds upon our Fall 2014 meeting discussion on developing a global leadership mindset; we will now examine the interconnected themes of creativity, innovation, and design thinking in leadership development amidst the specific leadership challenges brought on by our complex world today.

-EDRT is excited to announce that we will be hosted at the Institute for the Future’s (IFTF) new design facility and headquarters, along with planned site visits to leading innovative Silicon Valley companies to explore and examine the ways in which leaders can foster world-class creativity, innovation, and complex problem solving.
+EDRT is excited to announce that we will be hosted at the Institute for the Future’s (IFTF) new design facility and headquarters, along with planned site visits to leading innovative Silicon Valley companies, Google and LinkedIn to explore and examine the ways in which leaders can foster world-class creativity, innovation, and complex problem solving.

-Mark your calendars for this exciting meeting and view more details in the Save the Date for this meeting.
+Mark your calendars for this exciting meeting and view more details in the EDRT Spring 2015 Draft Meeting Agenda for this meeting.

 The EDRT Fall 2014 Meeting on November 13-14, 2014 at Hotel Commonwealth, Boston, MA had a wealth of discussion on the theme of “Developing a Global Leadership Mindset.”
 Our speakers and attendees engaged in numerous sessions exploring the meaning of a global leadership mindset and how as development professionals, they can cultivate such a culture at their organizations.